 1. For each HMFA and each nonmetropolitan county, a ratio was calculated.
-This calculation used the final FY2010 two-bedroom FMR and the FY2010 four-person VLIL.
+This calculation used the final FY 2011 two-bedroom FMR and the FY 2011 four-person VLIL.

 a.
-The numerator of the ratio was the area's final FY2010 FMR.
+The numerator of the ratio, representing the development cost of housing, was the area's final FY 2011 FMR.
 In general, the FMR is based on the 40th-percentile gross rent paid by recent movers to live in a two-bedroom apartment.
-In metropolitan areas granted a FMR based on the 50th-percentile rent for purposes of improving the administration of HUD's HCV program (see 71 FR 5068), the 40th-percentile rent was used to ensure nationwide consistency of comparisons.
+In metropolitan areas granted a FMR based on the 50thpercentile rent for purposes of improving the administration of HUD's HCV program (see 76 FR 52058), the 40th-percentile rent was used to ensure nationwide consistency of comparisons.

 b.
-The denominator of the ratio was the monthly LIHTC income-based rent limit, which was calculated as 1/12 of 30 percent of 120 percent of the area's VLİL (where the VLIL was rounded to the nearest \$50 and not allowed to exceed 80 percent of the AMGI in areas where the VLIL is adjusted upward from its 50 percent-of-AMGI base).
+The denominator of the ratio, representing the maximum income of eligible tenants, was the monthly LIHTC income-based rent limit, which was calculated as 1/12 of 30 percent of 120 percent of the area's VLIL (where the VLIL was rounded to the nearest \$50 and not allowed to exceed 80 percent of the AMGI in areas where the VLIL is adjusted upward from its 50 percent-of-AMGI base).

-The ratios of the FMR to the LIHTC income-based rent limit were arrayed in descending order, separately, for HMFAs and for nonmetropolitan counties.
+2. The ratios of the FMR to the LIHTC income-based rent limit were arrayed in descending order, separately, for HMFAs and for nonmetropolitan counties.

-3. The DDAs are those with the highest ratios cumulative to 20 percent of the 2000 population of all metropolitan areas and of all nonmetropolitan areas.
+3. The DDAs are those with the highest ratios cumulative to 20 percent of the 2010 population of all metropolitan areas and 2000 population of all nonmetropolitan areas.
+Population totals from the 2000 census are used for the designation of nonmetropolitan areas because 2010 population totals are not uniformly available for all nonmetropolitan areas, specifically Guam and the Virgin Islands.